volkanlab/beats_sides_olfactory_circuit_Drosophila_Duan_PlosBio2026/Evolutionary_Analyses_beats_sides_across_insect_species/scRNAseq_AAegypti/README.md

 Herre, et al, 2022, Non-canonical odor coding in the mosquito.
 Cell.
 185:3104-3123 e3128.

 The datasets could be found in https://zenodo.org/records/6981677 and https://zenodo.org/records/5818952, respectively.

+*** Alternatively, the large .rds files can be accessed at https://zenodo.org/records/21652764.